MrRealism/Ebay_Scraper_3000/README.md

 # Ebay Scraper 3000
-This program scrapes ebay using the scripts above, i only have it working for in linux (tested in mint and piOS) and using firefox. the dependencies are as followed:
+This program scrapes ebay finding the most recent deals and sends them to your own personal discord server!
+I only have it working for in linux (tested in mint and piOS) and using firefox. the dependencies are as followed:
 - Python3
 - firefox